juliuskosf/stpauli/README.md

 ```
 4. See the command line output for results

-5. Run the test everytime you are about to commit.
+5. Run the tests every time you are about to commit.

 ### Writing Tests
 See the Protractor API reference for the syntax.
 The test-spec.js file contains the most important commands.

+## Structure and Routing
+For routing, the app uses UI-Routing from AngularJS UI.
+In contrast to the routing concept of AngularJS, it is state based and not URL based.
+Check the following [article](https://ui-router.github.io/ng1/)

+### Base structure of the app

+### Navigate using the Routing

+## Working with custom directives
+See [this](https://github.com/Viva-con-Agua/barcheck/commit/d279760a3f269ec2b6834eda5842398ec40307ae) commit to get an idea of how to modularize your code to delete duplicates.

 ## Services
 To get a basic knowledge of the idea of services, check out [this](https://docs.angularjs.org/guide/services) page.